nzwart/Dotfiles/README.md

--- remove brew install python instruction and instead add instructions to install rye -- create a shell script or makefile to automate the installation process -- add vscode settings
+-- remove brew install python instruction and instead add instructions to install rye -- create a shell script or makefile to automate the installation process
+---- it will need this, for symlinks to kitty and vim configs: ln -s ~/dotfiles/kitty ~/.config/kitty ln -s ~/dotfiles/nvim ~/.config/nvim
+-- add vscode settings

 ## Dotfiles repo